 I display an estimated dose rate by default simply in order to have a figure that means something.
 Displaying a count rate (and I have provided this as an option for the purists) is technically correct, but isn't very meaningful.

-Alpha radiation is not very penetrating and is easily blocked by most materials.
+Alpha radiation is not very penetrating and is easily blocked by most materials (including human skin).
 In order to detect it with a Geiger tube, it is necessary for this tube to incorporate a thin "alpha window" to allow the alpha particles into the interior of the tube.
 This alpha window is usually made from an extremely thin and fragile piece of mica, which renders the tube vulnerable to damage.
 I have heard that it is thin enough to be punctured by a blade of grass, although I cannot vouch for this personally.

 Owing to the expense and fragility of alpha-sensitive tubes, I have not used them in this station.

 I believe it's legitimate not to use an alpha-sensitive tube.
 Alpha radiation really needs to be treated differently to beta and gamma since it does not contribute to a person's external dose (which is what this station is reporting) and only becomes an issue when breathed in or swallowed.
 Logically, you would need to quantify alpha emitters by concentration in the air (e.g. Bq/m3) and report this separately.